-A genetic laboratory has be established and equipped at St John, in cooperation with Hadassah Medical Center.
+A genetic laboratory has been established and equipped at St John, in cooperation with Hadassah Medical Center.
 The laboratory performs DNA extraction and basic genetic screening that will be supervised by our Peace in Sight team.
-Eventually our team will publish their research, focused on the Palestinian population (an isolated group of individuals very seldom studied in ophthalmic medicine) in international journals, which will have a global impact on the medicinal field.
+Eventually, our team will publish their research, focused on the Palestinian population (an isolated group of individuals very seldom studied in ophthalmic medicine) in international journals, which will have a global impact on the medicinal field.

 The most important beneficiaries of this project will be Palestinian patients with genetic eye diseases.
 The project’s main aim is to provide sustainable treatment and medical solutions for those people who have had no other option in the past.
 This will have a significant long-term impact by preventing the inherited disease from developing in the next generation through identifying and treating the genes responsible for hereditary molecular diseases in the Palestinian population.